NSEA Upcoming Communications Projects

 Mhz direct.

-Afternoon assignments run from about noon in the parade assembly
+Parade assignments run from about 10:30 AM in the parade assembly

 area to about 4:30 PM when the parade is scheduled to conclude.
 Evening lakefront assignments run from about